Times Leader: Recent history

 The McClatchy Company acquired 32 Knight Ridder newspapers, including the Times-Leader, in March 2006.
 However, McClatchy quickly announced that it would resell a number of papers, including the Times Leader.

 On June 26, 2006, McClatchy announced its sale of the Times Leader to Connor and investors including Frank Henry, Charles Parente, and HM Capital Partners, a Texas equity fund that seeks "investment opportunities in middle-market, cash generative businesses that have strong competitive positions with significant value creation opportunities."
 A handful of unidentified local business owners also acquired ownership stakes.

 In 2007, to celebrate its 100-year anniversary, the Times Leader engaged in a circulation-building initiative in which it agreed to donate some proceeds to local charities.
-The newspaper staff was recognized for its editorial quality with numerous awards this year both in the state Associated Press competition and at the Keystone Press Awards.
-Behind its dynamic writers and photographers the Times Leader has gone on to win more Keystone Press Awards than any daily newspaper in the Wyoming Valley area.
+The newspaper staff was recognized for its editorial quality with several awards that year, both in the state Associated Press competition and at the Keystone Press Awards.
+The Times Leader has gone on to win more Keystone Press Awards than any daily newspaper in the Wyoming Valley area.

 The Wilkes-Barre Publishing Company—parent to the Times Leader— purchased a Spanish-language newspaper, El Mensajero, in late 2007.
 It was the dominant Spanish-language newspaper in Northeastern Pennsylvania.
 El Mensajero folded in August 2011.

 The Times Leader grew its paid circulation by 1,500 daily subscribers and 1,300 Sunday subscribers for the first four months of 2008, again outpacing the industry.
 For the six months ending September 30, 2011, the Audit Bureau of Circulations put the Times Leaders average daily paid circulation at 38,059 (M-S) and 59,273 (Sunday).

 In 2011, the Wilkes-Barre Publishing Company reorganized into Impressions Media, with a strong focus on digital media.
 The company soon won a W3 Award for efforts in mobile media technology.

 Later that year, publisher Richard L. Connor stepped down as publisher of the Times Leader, but remained an investor.

 In 2012, Impressions Media was acquired by the private equity firm Versa Capital Management.
 Versa later merged its newspaper holdings into Civitas Media.

 In 2019, Civitas Media sold the Times Leader to Avant Publications, a joint venture of Champion Media and MIDTC.

 In 2021, long time employee Kerry Miscavage was named Times Leader Media Group Publisher.